RichStone/le-wagon-ruby-and-rails-tdd-workshop/_intro.md

 * Testing and TDD is a powerful USP early in your career

-* You get less stuck because now coding is a structured process
+* You get less stuck because now coding becomes more of a structured process

-* Your code becomes more reliable and more readable because you think of the bad cases **before** you write the actual code
+* Your code becomes more reliable and more readable because you think of the error and edge cases **before** you write the actual code

 * Once a big chunk of your is tested, refactoring becomes an enjoyable process instead of a fearful event where all of your code breaks down